Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 the value of average packet payload size (AvgPayloadSize):

 ~~~
-AvgPayloadSize = AvgPayloadSize * 0.875 + PacketPayloadSize * 0.125
+AvgPayloadSize = 7/8 * AvgPayloadSize + 1/8 * PacketPayloadSize
 ~~~

 where PacketPayloadSize is the payload size of a sent data packet, in bytes;
-the initial value of AvgPayloadSize is equal to the maximum allowed packet payload size, which can't be larger than 1456 bytes.
+the initial value of AvgPayloadSize is equal to the maximum allowed packet payload size, which cannot be larger than 1456 bytes.

 (2) On an acknowledgement (ACK) packet reception: